ljs2000/POJ/README.md

 3.)
 A safe and easy place to store all store all your work for free!

 4.)
-Learn GitHub now and benifit later.
-Thousands of the workds biggest companies use GitHub and abyone who wants to be a sucessful and well rounded programmer must learn GitHub at one point or another.
+Learn GitHub now and benifit later!
+Thousands of the worlds biggest companies use GitHub and anyone who wants to be a sucessful and well rounded programmer must learn GitHub at one point or another.
+So why not learn now!?